project-oak/oak/rfcs/1440_generic_planner_node.md

 - It could help with providing a strongly typed mechanism for sending the additional channels during initialisation
-- It might allow us to automatically determine which channesl are required without having to specify channels in the manifest
+- It might allow us to automatically determine which channels are required without having to specify channels in the manifest